1958–59 FA Cup: First round proper

-At this stage clubs from the Third and Fourth divisions joined the 30 non-league clubs having come through the qualifying rounds.
-To complete this round, Woking and Ilford given byes.
+At this stage the 48 clubs from the newly instituted Third and Fourth divisions joined the 30 non-league clubs who came through the qualifying rounds.
+To complete this round, non-league sides Woking and Ilford were given byes as the champions and runners-up from the previous season's FA Amateur Cup.

 Matches were scheduled to be played on Saturday, 15 November 1958, although the Bury–York City match was postponed.
 Ten were drawn and went to replays, with one of those going to a second replay.

 Second round proper

 The matches were scheduled for Saturday, 6 December 1958.
 Six matches were drawn, with replays taking place later the same week.
 One match went to a second replay.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 10 January 1959, although six matches were postponed until later dates.
 Six matches were drawn and went to replays.

 Fourth round proper

 The matches were scheduled for Saturday, 24 January 1959, with three matches taking place on later dates.
 Six matches were drawn and went to replays, which were all played in the following midweek match.
+Worcester City was the last non-league club left in the competition.